 5. Chew Your Food slowly.
 Do not watch television or mobile while having meals.

-6. Avoid artificial Sweeteners and stop smoking.
+6. Avoid Artificial Sweeteners and stop smoking.

 7. Exercise regularly for 45 min – 1 hour daily.
 You can do walking, swimming, Cycling, Yoga or any sports of interest.

 8. Reduce stress in your life.
-Meditation is the best tool to reduce stress try to listen to your favorite music or reading a book.
+Meditation is the best tool to reduce stress try to listen to your favorite music or read a book.
 Simply talking to your best friend for 5 minutes can reduce your stress drastically.

 9. Sleep well.